-Food intolerances of all kinds are rampant with the very first frequently becoming apparent when a formula fed infant demonstrates an allergy to commercial milk based formula.
-The typical recommendation by a conventional doctor in this case is to put the baby on a soy based formula such as Isomil or ProSobee.
+Today’s generation of children could aptly be called Generation A where the “A” stands for allergies.
+Food intolerances and of all kinds are rampant with the very first frequently becoming apparent when a formula-fed infant demonstrates an allergy to commercial milk-based formula.
+The typical recommendation by a conventional doctor in this case?
+Put baby on a soy formula such as Isomil or ProSobee immediately.

 About 25% of American babies are fed soy infant formula according to the website of Dr. Sears.

 Elemental infant formula might also be suggested, but these are usually reserved for preterm infants and those with specific medical problems such as severe allergies to both milk and soy.
-Elemental formulas also tend to be foul tasting compared with milk or soy based formula and babies tend to reject them for this reason.
+Elemental formulas also tend to be foul-tasting compared with milk or soy-based formula and babies tend to reject them for this reason.

-Many parents make the switch to soy formula in haste hoping to ease the digestive discomfort their child is experiencing on milk formulas not realizing the full implications of their decision.
+Many parents make the switch to soy formula in haste hoping to ease the digestive discomfort their child is experiencing on commercial milk formulas not realizing the full implications of their decision.

 In some cases, parents may never even try a dairy formula at all if a milk allergy already runs in the family.
 There is no evidence that using soy formula reduces the risk of a dairy allergy later, however.
 For this reason, the Committee on Nutrition of the American Academy of Pediatrics recommends against the use of soy formula in infants who are potentially allergic to cow’s milk.
-Milk based formula should still be the first choice even in those situations.
+A milk-based formula should still be the first choice even in those situations.

 The industrialized process of producing soy infant formula deactivates the majority of trypsin inhibitors.
 Unfortunately, some remain and even in low amounts, they have been found to prevent normal growth in rats.
-Given that a baby’s brain grows at its most rapid rate the first year of life, growing to about 75% percent of adult size (it is 25% of adult size at birth), even a slight retardation of growth could be devastating to development of the brain and nervous system.
+Given that a baby’s brain grows at its most rapid rate the first year of life, growing to about 75% percent of adult size (it is 25% of adult size at birth), even slight retardation of growth could be devastating to the development of the brain and nervous system.

-Zinc is known as the intelligence mineral because it is critical for optimal development and functioning of the brain and nervous system.
+Zinc is known as the intelligence mineral because it is critical for the optimal development and functioning of the brain and nervous system.
 As a result, deficiency of this nutrient in infants at a time when the brain is growing at its most rapid rate could have lifelong implications and possibly reduce IQ.

 According to the Weston A. Price Foundation: